Menu

 Fred and Jenny

 Meet our newest arrivals Fred and Jenny.
 We have now rehomed 15 hoglets!
 Our Hardwick Hogs continue to be spotted around the village and are immensely proud of every child who has taken such good care of our little orphans and enabled them to thrive within their community.
 Jenny was desperate to leave as soon as she arrived!
 We certainly heard how loud a hedgehog can growl this rehoming cycle - Jenny was very loud!
 Born wild at heart, she tried to dig her way our of captivity as soon as she arrived, even though we pride ourselves on providing a 5-star living experience!
 Children expertly made sure she could not escape and checked on both hogs regularly during their first few days with us.
-As hogs are nocturnal, children did this be looking at what had been eaten, or not, rather than expecting to see Fred or Jenny awake during the day which would have been be a concern once they settled.
+As hogs are nocturnal, children did this by looking at what had been eaten, or not, rather than expecting to see Fred or Jenny awake during the day which would have been a concern once they settled.
 Fred (the largest hoglet) was less than 1 inch long and weighed only 15g when orphaned.
 Mary Barrow tirelessly took care of him until he was strong enough to be rehomed with us.
 THANK-YOU for all your hard work over the years Mary - for us all here at school, you are indeed 'the hedgehog lady'!

 Hardwick's Hogs